glpi-project/docdev/source/plugins/hooks.rst

    After a tab has been displayed

 ``item_stats``

+   .. versionadded:: 9.2.1

-   Add display from staistics tab of a item like ticket
+   Add display from statstics tab of a item like ticket

 Notifications
 +++++++++++++